nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ##### Relational databases

-> Collection of data items organized as a set of formally-described tables from which data can be accessed or reassembled in many different ways, such as SQL
+> Collection of data items organized as a set of formally-described tables from which data can be accessed, such as SQL

 ## Appendix E : Product Survey